polsys/ennemi/docs/api-reference.md

 Two-dimensional arrays are created by nesting sequences:
 `[(1, 2), (3, 4), (5, 6)]` is equivalent to an array with 3 rows and 2 columns.
 Numbers are interpreted as zero-dimensional arrays.
+Arrays can be automatically extended to higher dimensions if the shapes match.

 The calculation algorithms are described in